Boydbueno/Ethereum-Crowdfunding-Prototype/README.md

 # Run the migrations on your local node
 truffle migrate

-# Run the migrations on the ropsten test network
+# Run the migrations on the ropsten test network (make sure you have set your mnemonic in config.secret.js)
 truffle migrate --network ropsten
 ```